 - Software providers where appropriate confidentiality agreements are in place – when required to assist with software development or issue resolution

-- De-identified client/resident information is used for training and development purposes and provided to the Board regarding clinical and risk indicators
+- De-identified customer/resident information is used for training and development purposes and provided to the Board regarding clinical and risk indicators

 - To ambulance/hospital staff in an emergency

-- To advise a client’s doctor of an incident or a health concern
+- To advise a customer’s doctor of an incident or a health concern

 - Where you have consented to being referred to another service and Baptcare transmits this referral information on your behalf to the agreed service, such as referral to a doctor, counsellor, allied health service or community service

-- As required, we may disclose information about you to the Commonwealth Department of Social Services and/or the Department of Human Services (Victoria) Department of Health and Human Services (Tasmania) or the NDIA
+- As required, we may disclose information about you to the Commonwealth Department of Social Services and/or the DHHS (Victoria) or Department of Health and Human Services (Tasmania)

 - As permitted under the Privacy Act, in an emergency, we will release personal, health and sensitive information about you if reasonably necessary to facilitate your immediate care and safety or that of other individuals